Ask Denver

 Prior to preparation

 A moisture test has to be conducted prior to beginning a floor preparation.
 Bitumen is less affected by moisture than any other adhesive product and can therefore give a misleading impression that the original floor was dry, or give a misleading moisture reading if doing a surface moisture test.
 This is why a below-surface moisture test is needed.
-Failure to carry out proper moisture tests may cause adhesion problems after the new floor is installed, which could be difficult and expensive to rectify.
+Failure to carry out proper moisture tests may cause adhesion problems after the installation of vinyl flooring, which could be difficult and expensive to rectify.

 Once the moisture barrier has been applied, the surface should then have a blinding layer of screed/cement material applied over the damp-proof membrane to block any bitumen leaching into newly applied adhesive.